 Spinal cord injuries can also result from crimes that take place as a result of negligent security, such as a lack of proper lighting or surveillance cameras, faulty locks, or insufficient security personnel in public spaces, including parking lots, shopping malls, and hotels.
 These conditions can make it easier for criminals to commit acts of violence or other crimes, resulting in severe injuries to unsuspecting victims.

 Similar to premises liability cases, proving that the property owner or manager was negligent in providing adequate security measures is crucial.

 Hastings & Hastings is here to help Phoenix spinal cord injury victims and their families get the justice and the financial compensation that they need to live the best life possible.
-To learn more, schedule your free case evaluation now.
+To learn more, schedule your free case evaluation with our licensed attorneys now.